davidtron/uk-72-ui/README.md

 * Style the list items
-    * When we click on warning expan for more information and link back to the source data
-    * Have correct weather icons
-    * Add in the flood icons

     * Change the css for bootstrap alerts to match the polygon colours
+    * Warning level displayed?
+    * Convert times and unify format for times
+    * Link to website for warning

     * Scroll to list item and highlight when click on polygon

+    * When I click on
 Misc:

 * Filter list after geolocate or postcode submission